astro4dev/OAD-Data-Science-Toolkit/Teaching Materials/Programming/Python/README.md

 * <a href="https://www.datacamp.com/courses/intro-to-python-for-data-science" target="_blank">Intro to Python for Data Science</a>
 * <a href="https://www.codecademy.com/learn/python" target="_blank">Codecademy Python introduction course</a>

+## Practical Python for Astronomers

+[Practical Python for Astronomers](https://python4astronomers.github.io/) is a series of hands-on workshops to explore the Python language and the powerful analysis tools it provides.
+The emphasis is on using Python to solve real-world problems that astronomers are likely to encounter in research.

 ## Astropy

 ![Astropy Logo](astropy_banner.jpg?raw=true)

 Astropy is a community-driven package intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python.

-## Accessing Online Astronomical Data

-### Acquiring astronomical data using Astroquery
+To learn more head on over to the [astropy website](http://www.astropy.org/).

+## Astroquery

 Astroquery is an [astropy](http://www.astropy.org) affiliated package that contains a collection of tools to access online Astronomical data.
 Each web